EpsilonSolutions/netscaler-command-reference/docs/ssl/ssl-service/ssl-service.md

 Enable sending SSL Close-Notify at the end of a transaction

 <b>dtlsProfileName</b>
-Name of the DTLS profile whose settings are to be applied to the virtual server.
+Name of the DTLS profile that contains DTLS settings for the service.

 <b>dtlsFlag</b>
 The flag is used to indicate whether DTLS is set or not